 If you want to take it up a notch and are feeling like you can down $32 glasses of rose like water, then the Parker is your spot.
-From it's lush grounds to it's iconic white facade and orange door, this is the spot to be seen at and also one of the best photo spots in Palm Springs.
-And if you're coming here for a music fest, be sure to book early.
+From it’s lush grounds to its iconic white facade and orange door, this is the spot to be seen at and also one of the best photo spots in Palm Springs.
+And if you’re coming here for a music fest, be sure to book early.

 Moorten Botanical Gardens

-If you have an hour, or longer, this is another quaint spot close to downtown that's worth stopping by.
-Whether you take a quick stroll through or stop and take some photos and pick up a $4 succulent on your way out, it's well worth a drop by at this botanical inspiration haven on your Palm Springs itinerary.
+If you have an hour, or longer, this is another quaint spot close to downtown that’s worth stopping by.
+Whether you take a quick stroll through or stop and take some photos and pick up a $4 succulent on your way out, it’s well worth a drop by at this botanical inspiration haven on your Palm Springs itinerary.